henry-earl/manipylated-dice/README.md

 This paper has given a description of Manipylated Dice: a library which allows the creation and rolling of different dice.

 Due to the library being object oriented it’s features can be easily utilised and manipulated by a user to create more complex tools.

-Also, the library is written in a fully modular way, is well documented and is automatically tested.